HDFGroup/vol-async/docs/source/asyncapi.rst

 .. code-block::
     // Set the pause flag to property list that pauses all asynchronous I/O operations.
-    // Note: similar to the disable implict flag setting, the operations are only paused when
+    // Note: similar to the disable implicit flag setting, the operations are only paused when
     // the dxpl is used by another HDF5 function call. herr_t H5Pset_dxpl_pause(hid_t dxpl, hbool_t is_pause);